sneakysneak/docs/pages/connector-authentication/calendly_setup.md

 > Note: If you are already logged into Calendly you might not be prompted to log in at this point.
 This is due to the session cookie your browser stores

-5. You will be redirected to Cyclr

-The connector is now authenticated and ready to use.
+You will be redirected to Cyclr where the connector is now authenticated and ready to use.